 Conclusion

 We covered how to choose the right olive tree, provide proper light, maintain ideal temperature and humidity, water correctly, and ensure good soil and pot drainage.
 We also discussed pruning, dealing with pests, and the benefits of moving your tree outdoors seasonally.
-Now, feel confident to start your indoor olive tree project.
-It's simple, rewarding, and brings beauty to your home.
+The Olive Trees guide equips you with the knowledge to care for your tree effectively and enjoy its beauty year-round.